Post Severe Weather Message #1 – Wednesday 6/19/24 through Sunday 6/23/24 Severe Weather Events

 Hello to all…

-..SKYWARN Self-Activation with monitoring of Amateur Radio Repeaters is likely late Sunday Night through Monday Morning for reportable criteria on rain gauge reports, rain related flooding, coastal flooding, wind damage and measured wind gusts 40 MPH or Greater.
-Pictures and videos of storm damage, coastal flooding, river, stream or urban flooding can be sent as a reply to this email, via our WX1BOX Facebook and/or Twitter feeds or via the email address pics@nsradio.org with credit given to the SKYWARN Spotter/Amateur Radio Operator unless otherwise indicated..
+..SKYWARN Self-Activation with Amateur Radio Call-Up Nets are likely for the severe weather potential Friday Afternoon and Evening.
+Pictures of storm damage and flooding can be sent as a reply to this email, via our WX1BOX Facebook and Twitter feeds or to the email address pics@nsradio.org with credit given to the spotter unless otherwise indicated..

 NWS Boston/Norton Area Forecast Discussion: